-Section 8.6: ELEMENTARY PREPARATION TIME
+Section 8.6: ELEMENTARY PREPARATION AND ENRICHMENT PROGRAM

 - 8.6.1.
-Elementary Preparation Time Program.
-Elementary school preparation time will be provided through the employment of preparation time teachers. - 8.6.2.
-Elementary Preparation Time Committee.
-The Parties agree to continue the Elementary School Preparation Time Committee which is composed of five (5) representatives appointed by the District and five (5) representatives appointed by the Association. - 8.6.2.1.
+Elementary Preparation and Enrichment Program.
+Elementary school preparation time will be provided through the employment of enrichment teachers. - 8.6.2.
+Elementary Preparation and Enrichment Committee.
+The Parties agree to continue the Elementary School Preparation and Enrichment Committee which is composed of five (5) representatives appointed by the District and five (5) representatives appointed by the Association. - 8.6.2.1.
 This Committee will establish its own meeting schedule.
 It is understood that release time will be kept to a minimum and meetings will, whenever possible, be held after the school day. - 8.6.2.2.
 The Committee will be charged as follows: - a.
-To obtain suggestions from the elementary school sites relative to the use of the preparation time teachers, and to develop an annual schedule of the assignment of preparation time teachers to sites, and to monitor the implementation of the preparation time program, including the allocation of preparation time to each elementary school. - b.
-To anticipate and develop recommended procedures to cover any unique employment conditions attendant to preparation time teachers, including provisions related to travel time, preparation time, number of sites served, length of instructional sessions/weeks, class size, number of classes, etc.
+To obtain suggestions from the elementary school sites relative to the use of the enrichment teachers, and to develop an annual schedule of the assignment of enrichment teachers to sites, and to monitor the implementation of the preparation and enrichment program, including the allocation of preparation and enrichment to each elementary school. - b.
+To anticipate and develop recommended procedures to cover any unique employment conditions attendant to enrichment teachers, including provisions related to travel time, preparation time, number of sites served, length of instructional sessions/weeks, class size, number of classes, etc.